 As an administrator, you can control how long users can access Google services, such as Gmail, without having to sign in again.
 For example, for users that work remotely or from untrusted locations, you might want to limit the time that they can access sensitive resources by applying a shorter session length.
 If users want to continue accessing a resource when a session ends, they’re prompted to sign in again and start a new session.

-How the settings work on mobile devices vary by device and app (see Considerations below).
+How the settings work on mobile devices varies by device and app (see Considerations below).
 By default, the session length for Google services is 14 days.

 When and how users sign in